 More than 80% of the women invited to attend are screened.
-Fewer than 3% of participants are invited for further testing, i.e. ultrasound examination and biopsy, and of them about 20% have breast cancer (link to statistics).
+Fewer than 3 % of participants are invited for further testing, i.e. ultrasound examination and biopsy, and of these cases about 20 % have breast cancer.

-Altogether about 5 000 women in Finland each year are diagnosed with breast cancer.
-Of those, over half of them are of the screening age group of 50-69.
+A total of about 5 000 women in Finland each year are diagnosed with breast cancer.
+Of those, over half belong to the screening age-group of 50-69.
 Some two-thirds of female breast cancers are detected by screening.
-The remaining breast cancers are found in non-screened individuals or among participants in screening whose cancer did not appear in screening or only appeared after mammography (1.
-Sarkeala et al., 2014).
+The remaining breast cancers are found in non-screened individuals or among participants that had been screened but whose cancer did not appear in screening or was only developed after mammography (1.).

 The impact of screening on breast cancer mortality has been studied in Finland since the 1990s.
-Between 1992 and 2003, mortality among women who had been invited to take part in screening was 22% lower compared to the situation when screening had not been arranged (2.
-Sarkeala et al. 2008).
-The mortality of screening participants was 28% lower.
-The impact of screening on breast cancer mortality was also investigated in the late 2000s and the result has remained unchanged (3rd Heinävaara et al., 2016).
+Between 1992 and 2003, mortality among women who had been invited to take part in screening was 22 % lower compared to the situation without breast cancer screening (2.).
+The mortality of participants who were actually screened was 28 % lower than that would have been expected without screening.
+The impact of screening on breast cancer mortality was also investigated in the late 2000s and the result has remained unchanged (3.).

-In international studies, screening has been shown to reduce breast cancer mortality even at the age of 70-74 (4.
-Lauby-Secretan et al. 2016).
+International studies have reported that proactive screening reduces breast cancer mortality even over the age range of 70-74 (4.).
 Extending screening to this age group should be considered.

-In addition to benefits, screening of breast cancer also entails drawbacks.
-One in five women regularly participating in screening is sent unnecessarily for further tests on at least one occasion (5.
-Hofvind et al. 2012).
+In addition to its benefits, screening of breast cancer also has harms, such as overdiagnosis.
+One in five women regularly participating in screening are unnecessarily referred for further tests on at least one occasion (5.).

-Screenings also indicate small early stage tumours, some of which would not cause symptoms during a woman’s lifetime.
-Studies show, however, that these constitute at most a tenth of the breast cancer tumours among women who have participated in screening (6.
-Puliti et al. 2012, 7.
-Heinävaara et al. 2014).
+Screenings also indicate small early stage tumours, some of which will not cause symptoms during a woman’s lifetime.
+Studies have reported, however, that these constitute only one-tenth, at most, of the breast cancer tumours among women who have participated in screening (6., 7.).

 Sarkeala T, Luostarinen T, Dyba T, Anttila A. Breast carcinoma detection modes and death in a female population in relation to population-based mammography screening.
 SpringerPlus 2014; 3: 348.